Road movie

-A road movie is a film genre in which the main characters leave home on a road trip, typically altering the perspective from their everyday lives.
+A road movie is a genre of film in which the main characters leave home on a road trip, typically altering the perspective from their everyday lives.
 Road movies often depict travel in the hinterlands, with the films exploring the theme of alienation and examining the tensions and issues of the cultural identity of a nation or historical period; this is all often enmeshed in a mood of actual or potential menace, lawlessness, and violence, a "distinctly existential air" and is populated by restless, "frustrated, often desperate characters".
 The setting includes not just the close confines of the car as it moves on highways and roads, but also booths in diners and rooms in roadside motels, all of which helps to create intimacy and tension between the characters.
 Road movies tend to focus on the theme of masculinity (with the man often going through some type of crisis), some type of rebellion, car culture, and self-discovery.
 The core theme of road movies is "rebellion against conservative social norms".

 There are two main narratives: the quest and the outlaw chase.
 In the quest-style film, the story meanders as the characters make discoveries (e.g., Two-Lane Blacktop from 1971).
 In outlaw road movies, in which the characters are fleeing from law enforcement, there is usually more sex and violence (e.g., Natural Born Killers from 1994).
 Road films tend to focus more on characters' internal conflicts and transformations, based on their feelings as they experience new realities on their trip, rather than on the dramatic movement-based sequences that predominate in action films.
 Road movies do not typically use the standard three-act structure used in mainstream films; instead, an "open-ended, rambling plot structure" is used.